Housing Benefit helps social housing tenants, on a low income, pay all or part of their rent.

 You'll need evidence to support your claim (Word, 34kb).

-For any other help or information, you can contact us.
+For help or information, please contact us.

 - all the money you and your partner have coming in - eg earnings, benefits, tax credits, pensions